Scarabaeus1031/NEXAH/ENGINE/nexah_kernel/README.md

 # Design Principles

-The NEXAH kernel follows three design principles.
+The NEXAH kernel follows three principles.

 ### Minimal Core

 The kernel is intentionally small and modular.
-Its purpose is to provide a minimal navigation layer rather than a full simulation environment.

 ### System-Oriented

-The framework focuses on **system structure, regimes, and transitions** rather than data pipelines or model training.
+Focus on **system structure, regimes, and navigation**, rather than data pipelines.

 ### Composable

-The kernel can be embedded into larger simulations, infrastructure models, agent systems, or decision-support tools.
+The kernel can be embedded into larger simulations, infrastructure models, or decision-support systems.

 ---